 Bypass surgery isn’t only about treating today’s symptoms.
 It restores function, extends life expectancy, and reshapes everyday well-being.
 Holding on to those gains takes effort.
 Pair the surgery with the lifestyle changes the doctor recommends.
 A balanced diet.
 Heart-friendly exercise.
 No smoking.
 Steady medication adherence.

-Dr. Vishal Khullar is the Director of Cardiovascular and Thoracic Surgery, Heart & Lung Transplant at Fortis Hospital Mulund and Fortis S.L.
-Raheja Hospital, Mahim.
-With three decades of surgical experience, he is the first cardiovascular surgeon in the Indian subcontinent to have served as Senior Associate Consultant at Mayo Clinic, Rochester, USA, with additional advanced training in cardiovascular surgery, heart and lung transplantation at Cleveland Clinic, Ohio.
-You can review his full credentials and case work on the Dr. Vishal Khullar profile.
+Dr. Vishal Khullar is the Director of Cardiovascular and Thoracic Surgery, Heart and Lung Transplant at Fortis Hospital Mulund and Fortis S.L.
+Raheja Hospital Mahim, Mumbai.
+With over 30 years of surgical experience and more than 7,000 completed procedures, he is the first cardiovascular surgeon from the Indian Subcontinent to serve as Senior Associate Consultant at Mayo Clinic, Rochester, USA, with additional advanced training at Cleveland Clinic, Ohio.

-His bypass patients walk out of the hospital with restored blood flow, controlled symptoms, and a clear recovery roadmap.
-Whether the case is multi-vessel disease, left main blockage, or a redo bypass, the focus stays on durable graft outcomes and long-term survival.
+His bypass patients leave with restored blood flow, controlled symptoms, and a clear recovery plan.
+Complex cases including multi-vessel disease, left main blockage, and redo bypass procedures are managed with a consistent focus on durable graft outcomes and long-term survival.

 Experiencing persistent chest pain or diagnosed with multi-vessel coronary disease?